yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ##### --ycql_packed_row_size_limit

 Packed row size limit for YCQL.
 The default value is 0 (use block size as limit).
-For rows that are over this size limit, a greedy approach will be used to pack as many columns as possible, the remaining columns will be stored as individual key value pairs instead.
+For rows that are over this size limit, a greedy approach will be used to pack as many columns as possible, with the remaining columns stored as individual key-value pairs.

 Default: `0`

 ##### --ysql_enable_packed_row_for_colocated_table

-Whether packed row is enabled for colocated table in YSQL.
-The colocated table has an additional gflag to alleviate [#15143](https://github.com/yugabyte/yugabyte-db/issues/15143).
+Whether packed row is enabled for colocated tables in YSQL.
+The colocated table has an additional GFlag to mitigate [#15143](https://github.com/yugabyte/yugabyte-db/issues/15143).

 Default: `false`